 You are here

-The Cornell Department of Performing and Media Arts does not interview, audition or review portfolios for prospective undergraduate students.
-However, Department faculty and staff are happy to speak with you about our program.
+The Cornell Department of Performing and Media Arts does not interview, audition, nor review portfolios for prospective undergraduate students.
+However, department faculty and staff are happy to speak with you about our program.
 To contact our department, please call 607-254-2700.
 To schedule a tour of the Schwartz Center for the Performing Arts, please contact the Events Coordinator.

 As a PMA major, you will take courses in four rubric areas: Creative Authorship, Design, Embodied Performance and History/Theory/Criticism (see further descriptions below).
 You will also specialize by pursuing a sequence of courses in the rubric area of primary interest to you.
 Production laboratories provide practical experience building, running and managing theatre productions, dance concerts and film shoots.
 Across these courses and labs, our majors benefit from the synergies between the study and practice of dance and movement, live theatre and media arts.